-Marketed widely in Europe, this DNA testing company could also be an honest option if you’re trying to find DNA matches who should sleep in your ancestral homeland.
+Marketed widely in Europe, this DNA testing company could also be an honest option.
+If you’re trying to find DNA matches who should sleep in your ancestral homeland?
 Online tools help testers compare their family trees and even provide theories about how they’ll be related.

 Clues about your ancestors’ lives could also be as close as your next Google search.
-Additionally to the power to look for names and places, Google offers several genealogy-friendly tools.
+In addition to the power to look for names and places, Google offers several genealogy-friendly tools.
 You can easily convert your text into many languages by Google Translate.
 Google Books includes a web library of out-of-print resources like local histories and compiled genealogies.
 Google Maps and Google Earth assist you to locate ancestral addresses and virtually visit them.

 Your DNA Guide